lateplate/lateplate.github.io/_posts/2014-08-12-the-snowball-effect-of-minimizing.md

 But I didn't plan to give up TV completely.
 I still really enjoy a good movie or TV show, so I was going to use an Apple TV for that.
 But a few months later, I realized I wasn't using that much either - cutting cable actually made me more aware of my habits and preferences.
 So I sold the Apple TV (and its wires and remote), and was down to a TV and a home theater sound system.

 Of course it doesn't make sense to have a home theater system if you don't watch much TV.
-So without cable or Apple TV, I jettisoned the receiver, all my speakers, [a nasty rat's nest audio/video cables](https://www.google.com/search?q=rat%27s+nest+home+theater&espv=2&source=lnms&tbm=isch&sa=X&ei=xAfpU5CTJ5OjyQSvlIGQBw&ved=0CAcQ_AUoAg&biw=1280&bih=1319), remotes, manuals, tools, batteries, and countless other supporting accessories.
+So without cable or Apple TV, I jettisoned the receiver, all my speakers, [a nasty rat's nest of audio/video cables](https://www.google.com/search?q=rat%27s+nest+home+theater&espv=2&source=lnms&tbm=isch&sa=X&ei=xAfpU5CTJ5OjyQSvlIGQBw&ved=0CAcQ_AUoAg&biw=1280&bih=1319), remotes, manuals, tools, batteries, and countless other supporting accessories.

 And then went the TV!